connortsui20/async-bpm/README.md

 -   `PageHandle`: A shared pointer to a `Page` (through an `Arc`)
 -   Local `io_uring` instances (that are `!Send`)
--   Slab-allocated futures defining the lifecycle of an `io_uring` event (private)
+-   Futures stored in a local hash table defining the lifecycle of an `io_uring` event (private)

+### Local Daemons

+These thread-local daemons exist as foreground tasks, just like any other task the DBMS might have.

+-   Listener: Dedicated to polling local `io_uring` completion events
+-   Submitter: Dedicated to submitting `io_uring` submission entries
+-   Evictor: Dedicated to cooling `Hot` pages and evicting `Cool` pages

 ## Shared Objects

 -   Shared pre-registered buffers / frames
     -   Frames are owned types (can only belong to a specific `Page`)
     -   Frames also have pointers back to their parent `Page`s
+    -   _Will have to register multiple sets, as you can only register 1024 frames at a time_
--   Shared free list of frames (via a concurrent queue)
+-   Shared multi-producer multi-consumer channel of frames
 -   `Page`: A hybrid-latched (read-write locked for now) page header
     -   State is either `Unloaded`, `Loading` (private), or `Loaded`
         -   `Unloaded` implies that the data is not in memory